 In Australia, most babies are screened at birth for CF through the newborn screening test.
 This involves collection of a blood sample through a heel prick test immediately after birth.
 If the results of the screening test reveal very high levels of a substance called immunoreactive trypsin (IRT), CF is suspected and the DNA in the blood is then analysed for the most common gene changes that cause CF.

 A sweat test may be done to measure the amount of salt (sodium chloride) in the sweat and confirm the diagnosis.

 Some babies may also be diagnosed shortly after birth as a result of an intestinal blockage called meconium ileus.
-Most babies who have CF are now diagnosed within the first two months of life.
+Most people who have CF are now diagnosed within the first two months of life.

 Treatment for cystic fibrosis

 Treatment for CF can be intensive and time consuming.
 At present, there is no cure for CF. Treatment aims to slow progression of the condition and can include:

 - chest physiotherapy